weinanlee/Operationalize-ML-Microservice/README.md

 ### Files
 ```
-/.circleci : CircleCI configuration file
+|  .circleci          # CircleCI configuration file
-/model_data : Housing model data
+|  model_data         # Housing model data
-/output_txt_files : Log of Output
+|  output_txt_files   # Log of Output
-Dockerfile : Dockerfile for building the image
+|  Dockerfile         # Dockerfile for building the image
-Makefile : environment setup and lint tests
+|  Makefile           # environment setup and lint tests
-app.py : Python flask app that serves out predictions (inference) about housing prices through API calls
+|  app.py             # Python flask app that serves out predictions (inference) about housing |prices through API calls
-make_prediction.sh : Send a request to the Python flask app to get a prediction for localhost
+|  make_prediction.sh # Send a request to the Python flask app to get a prediction for localhost
-requirements.txt : packages dependencies
+|  requirements.txt   # packages dependencies
-run_docker.sh : shell script to get Docker running locally
+|  run_docker.sh      # shell script to get Docker running locally
-run_kubernetes.sh : shell script to to run the app in kubernetes
+|  run_kubernetes.sh  # shell script to to run the app in kubernetes
-upload_docker.sh : shell script to upload the image to docker
+|  upload_docker.sh   # shell script to upload the image to docker

 ```